ScottLogic/Technology-Carbon-Standard/pages/views/roles/architecture.md

 {% include carbonStandard.html variant=site.data.overlays.architecture hideOutOfScope=true %}

 As an architect you can exert significant influence on a company's tech carbon emissions.
-You might be a technical/solutions/enterprise/other architect and although the scope of responsibility can vary across roles there's many activities common to all where you can make a difference to carbon emissions inlcuding:
+You might be a technical/solutions/enterprise/other architect and although the scope of responsibility can vary across roles, there are many activities common to all where you can make a difference to carbon emissions including:

 - Setting the tech strategy
 - Promoting best practice and setting tech principles